 Threats to Immigrants Impact Us All

-In recent decades, Greater New Haven has been a destination for a historically large and diverse number of immigrants.
-One in eight residents are first-generation immigrants1, part of a modern U.S. immigration wave that began in 1965 and accelerated in the 1990s and early 2000s2.
+Greater New Haven has, in recent decades, welcomed a historically large and diverse number of immigrants.
+One in eight Greater New Haven residents is first-generation immigrants1, part of a modern U.S. immigration wave that began in 1965 and accelerated in the 1990s and early 2000s.2

 - 75,000 people in Greater New Haven (12 % of the population) are foreign-born.
 Top countries of origin, in order: Mexico; China; India; Italy; Jamaica; Poland3.